sabgis1968/rdl-pyTools/geoanalytics/CCDR/Tier1/README.md

     RPf = 1 - EXP(-1/RP).
 Then, the column are summed up to a total, representing EAI.
 - Create a new column and calculate the percentage of expected annually impacted people over total population.

-- Create sum columns for ADM2 and ADM1.

 - Plot results.

   <img width=50% src="https://user-images.githubusercontent.com/44863827/151421400-de7e2f9a-3e1a-4c83-8953-8e41b416067f.png">

   <img width=50% src="https://user-images.githubusercontent.com/44863827/151421614-a28fb23b-cc31-41fd-82cd-3189c621231c.png">

+- Results can be furtherly aggregated for ADM2 and ADM1 levels by creating a new column ADM2_EAI ADM1_EAI and summing all EAI for the same ADM2 and ADM1 code.

 -------------------------------